War

 The Kometa antenna is used in Shahed-type drones, Iskander-K cruise missiles, and guided aerial bomb modules — all high-precision weapons used by Russia to strike civilian and military targets across Ukraine.

-Ukraine's military has not yet commented on the reported attacks, and the extent of the damage caused was not immediately clear.
+Ukraine's military has not yet commented on the reported attacks, and the full extent of the damage caused was not immediately clear.

 Ukraine regularly launches drone attacks against military and industrial facilities in Russia.